 In addition, everything that the brain categorizes as threatening is a trigger that will prevent the activity of the rest of the brain.

-Thus, fear affects the part of the prefrontal cortex that compromises memory, decision-making, relationships, productivity, or our relationships.
+Thus, fear affects the prefrontal cortex part that compromises memory, decision-making, relationships, productivity, or our relationships.

-Starting with denial, anger and at the lowest point, even depression.
-Over time, we manage to go up this curve by creating new ways of seeing things and new, more positive thoughts.
+Starting with denial, anger, and at the lowest point, even depression.
+Over time, we manage to go up this curve by creating new ways of seeing things and more positive thoughts.

-In the end we always come out of crises stronger because we have learned.
-It is too early to know what we will learn from this crisis in which we are now, but I recommend to get it by leaning on others because it is very important to have family, friends, co-workers, etc.
+In the end, we always come out of crises stronger because we have learned.
+It is too early to know what we will learn from this crisis in which we are now, but I recommend getting it by leaning on others because it is essential to have family, friends, co-workers, etc.

-How can we contribute to overcome this crisis and manage to transform fear into a positive attitude or thought?
+How can we overcome this crisis and transform fear into a positive attitude or thought?

-Each one of us is largely responsible for how we think and how we feel and for not letting ourselves be carried away by negative thoughts.
+Each of us is mainly responsible for how we think and how we feel and not let ourselves be carried away by negative thoughts.

-Therefore, we must think how we think: observe what impact it is having on your body and your emotions when you think negatively.
+Therefore, we must think about how we feel: observe what impact it has on your body and emotions when you think negatively.

-You need to look at what you do have, not what you don’t.
-This is what we call metacognition and it is very important.
+It would help if you looked at what you do have, not what you don’t.
+This is what we call metacognition, and it is essential.
 For example, positive psychology has shown

 scientifically that writing down three things you’re grateful for every day contributes to emotional well-being.
-We must educate our brain to focus on what is positive in our lives.
+We must educate our brains to focus on what is positive in our lives.

 Is it possible, therefore, to train the mind to be more positive?

-We can train the mind to generate more positive thoughts and this will lead us to more positive emotions.
-Positive psychology states that we should have a response ratio of five positive thoughts to one negative one.
+We can train the mind to generate more positive thoughts, leading us to more positive emotions.
+Positive psychology states that we should have a response ratio of five positive reviews to one negative one.

 If we look at our thoughts (experts say we have about 60,000 a day), we see that we are often the ones who are most critical of ourselves.

 As I mentioned earlier, I encourage people to think how they think and to intervene in that part of the mind.
-It is possible to distance yourself from yourself: see how you are thinking and from there decide how you want to continue thinking.
-In short, thinking is not innocent, as we think we are going to decide.
+It is possible to distance yourself from yourself: see how you are feeling and decide how you want to continue thinking.
+In short, thinking is not innocent, as we believe we are going to choose.